LdDl/traefik-grpc-reverse-proxy/README.md

 * Prepared configuration file.

   I prefer to have *.toml format.
-I'll describe its contents later.
+I'll describe some if its contents later.

 * Clone this repo and navigate to main directory
   ```shell